RemDelaporteMathurin/FESTIM-SurfaceKinetics-Validation/README.md

 This will set up a Conda environment named `festim-surface-kinetics-vv-env` with all the required dependencies for running the FESTIM scripts.

-Navigate to the desired case folder and execute the Python scripts using the activated Conda environment.
+Navigate to the desired case folder and run the Jupyter books using the activated Conda environment.